Spykerwolf/technical-exercise-nz-trade-group/README.md

 C:\Users\wills>npm -v
 8.19.2
 ```
-* Download the zip or clone the repository & CD into the directory and run the following to install the dependencies
+* Download the zip or clone the repository & CD into the directory and run the following to install all the dependencies

 ```
 npm install
 ```

 ### Executing program

-Enter the following command to run all test cases
+Enter the following command to run the test cases

 ```
+npm run test1
+npm run test2
+npm run test3
+npm run test4
-npx wdio wdio.conf.js
+npm run allTests / npx wdio wdio.conf.js
 ```

 ## Authors